Tete, Moçambique - Things to Do in Tete

 Insider Tips

-Learn basic Portuguese phrases as English is less commonly spoken than in coastal tourist areas
+Learn basic Portuguese phrases as English is not widely spoken outside of hotels and tour operators

 Explore Activities in Tete